The sacred side of finding work

 Again, buyer beware

 There has been one change to the information technology landscape in recent years.
 Job hunting sites like Monster allow applicants (whether in information technology or not) to state a geographic preference so they can request local opportunities.
-And there's a whole brigade of recruiters, strange as it may sound, who will ask an applicant in Illinois who has requested Illinois positions to apply for a position in Silicon Valley or NYC, traveling at the candidate's own expense for the in-person interview and perhaps signing a contract that would probably make an attorney really squirm (and assure you this is a standard business practice to protect their needs if you raise questions).
+And there's a whole brigade of recruiters, strange as it may sound, who will ask an applicant in Illinois who has requested Illinois positions to apply for a position in Silicon Valley or NYC, traveling at the candidate's own expense for any in-person interview and perhaps signing a contract that would probably make a personal attorney really squirm (and assure you this is a standard business practice to protect their needs if you raise questions).
 Buyer beware; this is part of the cost of doing jobhunting in information technology.

 The problem isn't as bad as it used to be; the sheer quantity of these junk calls has dropped to be much more manageable than it was a few years ago.
 But I let non-local calls go straight to voicemail: there are a few non-local calls that aren't from that class of recruiter, and you can hear them when you check your voicemail.

 I have covered, or rather briefly touched on, the sacred and secular dimensions of jobhunting.
 But this is more of a "table of contents" than a full book; I point the reader to books or other resources (What Color Is Your Parachute? and Games Companies Play on the secular side, perhaps along with the highly recommended The Twenty Minute Networking Meeting, and one's rule of prayer and parish priest or spiritual father on the sacred).
 The offering seems insufficient, but I'm not sure I have better.
 Still, I offer this much in the prayer that God will provide for you in his gracious and eternal love.
+God has every care for the Orthodox Christian trying to find a job.

-This article was written while I was jobhunting and out of work.
+This article was originally written while I was jobhunting and out of work.
 Later that day, I received and accepted a job offer.